 - 1 liter = 35.

-Since the U.S. Which means fluid ounce is more prevalent in many contexts, we'll primarily focus on this conversion for the rest of the article.
-Even so, it's always important to be aware of which system you're using to ensure accuracy Worth keeping that in mind..
+Since the U.S. fluid ounce is more prevalent in many contexts, we'll primarily focus on this conversion for the rest of the article.
+On the flip side, it's always important to be aware of which system you're using to ensure accuracy Took long enough..

 Calculating Ounces in 5 Liters